Naviid24/pp2-carfun-quiz/README.md

 - As a user, I want to se how much time I have to answer the question.
 - As a user, I want to see my final score.
 - As a user I want to have a chance to do the quiz again.

+## Quiz Rules

+- You will have only 15 seconds per each question.
+- Once you select your answer, it can't be undone.
+- You can not select any option once time goes off.
+- You will get points on the basis of your correct answers.

 #### All the users want to be able to access and view the website comfortably on mobile, tablet and desktop devices